b-t-k/Search-Yachtworld-flask-app/README.md

 It also occurred to me that [sailboatlistings.com](https://sailboatlistings.com) is also a popular venue for selling boats and also has a variety of boats not found on Yachtworld.
 The latest version of this flask app scrapes the Yachtworld website as well as the Sailboatlistings site and returns desired results on a local web page with links back to the original listing.

 ## What
 Currently this app searches Yachtworld for BC, Washington and Oregon.
-Since the Sailboalistings site is set up badly for non U.S. boats, on that it searches for a combination of BC, British Columbia, Vancouver and Washington.
+Since the Sailboalistings site is set up badly for non U.S. boats, on that it searches for a combination of BC, British Columbia, Vancouver, Washington and Oregon.
-The results are output to /output/boatlist.json and that file can be saved for other uses by copying it out of the folder.
+The results are displayed with links back to the originating site and also output to /output/boatlist.json and that file can be saved for other uses by copying it out of the folder.

 ## Deployment
-Download and run: $ FLASK_APP=/Search-Yachtworld-flask-app/yacht_app flask run  --port 5000 --host=0.0.0.0
+Download and run: $ FLASK_APP=/Search-boatlisting-flask-app/yacht_app flask run  --port 5000 --host=0.0.0.0
 The app will run in the background (on OSX, you will need to keep the terminal window open as long as you are running the app.
 Type Ctrl-c to quit).
 Results can be found at [http://localhost:5000](http://localhost:5000).
 #### Dependencies
 Obviously python and flask must be installed on your computer for this to run.
 You will also need to install the BeautifulSoup4 and Requests packages.